A certificate of insurance should be readily accessible in your business files. If not, it’s time to get one.

 How Do I Get a Certificate of Liability Insurance?

-A certificate of liability insurance is easy to request.
-Just follow these steps:
+Getting a certificate of liability insurance is easy to request.
+Follow these three steps:

 Step 1: Confirm the requirements.

-Before contacting your insurance company, you may want to ask the person requesting the COI for its minimum coverage requirements.
-Ask for a description of the liability coverages and limits your company must have before beginning any work.
+Before contacting your insurance company, ask the person requesting the COI about minimum coverage requirements.
+Ask for a description of the liability coverages and limits your company must have before beginning work.

 Step 2: Contact your insurance company.

-Once you know the minimum coverage requirements, call your insurance company and request to review your policy and make an assessment.
+Once you know the minimum coverage requirements, contact your insurance company and request to review your policy and make an assessment.
 If your current policy doesn’t satisfy the requirements, work with your insurance provider to add the necessary coverage.
-While this will take more time, it ensures that you are appropriately covered.
+This ensures that you’re appropriately protected and covered.

 Step 3: Get your COI.